centreon/centreon-documentation/en/reporting/installation.md

 > Before enabling the data retention options, check that the **Reporting
-> engine uses a dedicated MySQL server** option is correctly set to
+> engine uses a dedicated MariaDB server** option is correctly set to
 > "Yes" in the *Reporting > Business Intelligence > General options ETL options* menu.

 Enable data retention management by selecting \"Yes\", then set the